 Zinc is an essential mineral for many reasons.
 The National Institutes of Health Office of Dietary Supplements lists zinc as important for wound healing, for protein synthesis and to support immune function.
 It is especially important during pregnancy and childhood for growth and development.
 Zinc also promotes healthy skin and it may help reduce acne.
 It is present in many foods and may also be taken as a zinc gluconate supplement.
-Consult your doctor before taking zinc supplements.
+A doctor should be consulted before taking zinc supplements to ensure you get the appropriate amount.

 Because zinc is important for cell division, it supports regeneration of skin after it is injured by a cut or abrasion.
 According to the National Institutes of Health Office of Dietary Supplements, doctors often recommend zinc supplements for patients with skin ulcers.
 Zinc supplements may also help heal cold sores, burns, incisions and other skin irritations.